mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

 date: "2015-05-01T22:12:03.284Z"
 description: |
   There are situations where we have to plan for, and deal with the possibility that values are null or undefined.
-In this chapter we'll dive deep into null, undefined, definite assignment, and the non-null assertion operator
+In this chapter, we will dive deep into null, undefined, definite assignment, and the non-null assertion operator.
 course: fundamentals-v3
 order: 13
 ---